The Tuck Standard - Quality Craftsmanship and Warranty

 Concrete requires up to 12 months to reach full cure and chemical resistance.

-• De-Icers: The use of ANY de-icing chemicals (Salt, Calcium Chloride, Magnesium Chloride, or "Pet Safe" melts) on concrete less than 1 year old will void the surface warranty immediately.
+• De-Icers: The use of ANY de-icing chemicals (Salt, Calcium Chloride, Magnesium Chloride, "Pet Safe" melts, or any similar de-icing compounds) on concrete less than 1 year old will void the surface warranty immediately.
 These chemicals lower the freezing point of water, increasing the number of freeze/thaw cycles the surface endures, which creates spalling.

 D. The "Snowcrete" & Mechanical Damage Clause

-Recent winters in Northern Virginia have produced extreme weather events (such as the ice storms of Jan 2026) where snow is immediately capped by sleet/ice, creating a bond often called "Snowcrete."
-This substance cannot be removed with standard plastic shovels.
+Recent winters in Northern Virginia have produced extreme weather events where snow is immediately capped by sleet/ice, creating a bond often called "Snowcrete."

-Impact Damage Warning: If the Owner uses aggressive mechanical methods—including but not limited to pickaxes, sledgehammers, metal scrapers, or metal-tipped shovels—to break this ice bond, the concrete surface will chip or scratch.
+Impact Damage Warning: If the Owner uses aggressive mechanical methods—including but not limited to pickaxes, sledgehammers, metal scrapers, metal-tipped shovels, or any similar hard/sharp instruments—to break an ice bond, the concrete surface will chip or scratch.
 Tuck GC is not responsible for impact marks, gouges, or spalling caused by aggressive ice removal attempts.

 Fresh concrete is dark gray and wet.
 As it cures, it lightens.